-Students must demonstrate academic proficiency in reading, writing, and mathematics in one (1) of six (6) ways:
+Graduates from an accredited high school may demonstrate academic proficiency in reading, writing, and mathematics in one (1) of the following six (6) ways:

-- 1. Transferring in college credits that demonstrate academic proficiency in a subject area. - 2.
-Submitting ACT® subject scores of 19 or above in subject area(s).

-Submitting SAT® test scores that demonstrate academic proficiency based upon the following subject scores.
+- Transferring in college credits that demonstrate academic proficiency in a subject area. - 2.
+Submitting ACT subject scores of 19 or above in subject area(s). - Submitting SAT test scores that demonstrate academic proficiency based upon the following subject scores.